 Field-hunting tip

-Look in oxidized zones of sulfide ore deposits country — that is the host setting where coquimbite typically forms.
+Look in oxidized zones of sulfide ore deposits country, the host setting where coquimbite typically forms.
 If you start seeing copiapite, jarosite, amarantite in float, you are in the right ground.
 Field specimens usually show a hexagonal prisms, granular, massive habit, so train your eye for that shape before scanning the outcrop.